 Other wildlife attractions include a small enclosure containing several land iguanas, and trails through the typical arid vegetation zone.
 Plants such as saltbush, mangrove and prickly pear cactus (Opuntia) grow here, and attract a variety of land birds including the famous Darwin finches.

 The rock star of Charles Darwin Research Station used to be Lonesome George, but those hoping to see him today will be disappointed.
 George was the last of the Pinta island giant tortoises and lived at the Darwin Station from 1972 until he passed away in 2012.
 Decades of effort went into encouraging George to breed with females from genetically close Galapagos tortoise subspecies, but it all ended in vain.
 Today visitors can see poor George in a taxidermied state, together with a special exhibit about his life.

 The Charles Darwin station is in the town of Puerto Ayora on Santa Cruz island.
 Getting there is easy, just follow Charles Darwin Avenue (the main street) east for twenty minutes to get to the well-marked, expansive grounds of the property.

 Opening hours: 08:00 to 12:30, and 14:30 to 17:30 every day.

-Things to take with you: drinking water, money for the cafe or gift shop & sun protection.
+Things to take with you: drinking water, money for a guide/cafe/gift shop & sun protection.

 Facilities: Cafe, Gift shop, Bathrooms, Library for public use, Natural history interpretation center.